junesirius/junesirius.github.io/_posts/Supernatural/2024-07-29-SPN-Im-sorry.md

 The angel answers easily, "I'm Castiel, an angel of the Lord."

-Dean gives him a quick nod, and says, "Good."
+Dean gives him a quick nod, "Good."
 And he heads out of the room in a beeline.

 Crowley and Sam look at his back, exchanging a look.
 Sam follows him out.